murillo-group/sarkas/docs/documentation/input_file.rst

 temperature of the system, but for now we need to define it.
 The parameters given here are not the only options, more information of all the possible inputs can be found in the page ``input file``.

+The initial velocity distribution can be set by ``initial_velocity_distribution`` and defaults to a ``boltzmann`` distribution but can also be set to ``monochromatic`` where a fixed energy is applied to the particles with a random distribution of the directions.

 Interaction
 -----------
 The next section of the input file defines our interaction potential's parameters